-Shannon Monnat is Associate Professor of Sociology and Lerner Chair for Public Health Promotion in the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+Shannon Monnat is Associate Professor in the Department of Sociology, Director of the Lerner Center for Public Health Promotion and Lerner Chair, and Co-Director of the Policy, Place, and Population Health Lab in the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 She received her PhD in Sociology at the State University of New York at Albany in 2008.
 Prior to her appointment at Syracuse University, she was a faculty member for five years at University of Nevada Las Vegas and for four years at Penn State University.
 Dr. Monnat is also a Fellow with the Carsey School of Public Policy at the University of New Hampshire.

 Click here to access Dr. Monnat’s SU Faculty Webpage.